csmutz/pdfrate/README.md

 - These CSVs were created using the mimicus feature extractor
 - All files used in these CSVs are available (or at least were available) on Virustotal as well as other sources.
   - The university classifier changed multiple times thoughout the operation of pdfrate.com and it contained files not publicly available.
 The data provided seeks to replicate this classifier qualitatively but many specific samples had to be substituted
+  - The university classifier CSV has been split into 4 pieces to fit under common file upload/attachment limits.
+Simply concatenate this file to reconstruct the complete CSV